-In the Middle Ages, the Jewish communities in Speyer, Worms and Mainz formed a center of Jewish life (collectively covered here by the acronym ShUM formed from the Hebrew first letters of the cities’ Hebrew names) and was unique for the whole of Ashkenaz – as Middle and Western Europe was known in Rabbinic literature.
+During the Middle Ages the Jewish communities in Speyer, Worms and Mainz formed a centre of Jewish life which was unique in the whole of Ashkenaz – the name by which Middle and Western Europe was known in Rabbinic literature.

 CALL FOR APPLICATIONS